Skip to main content

 Yes, H. pylori can be passed from person to person, usually through saliva, contaminated food, or water, often within families during childhood.
 Most carriers never develop symptoms.
 When it does cause gastritis or an ulcer, a short course of antibiotics plus acid suppression can clear it.

-Probiotics can help with reflux in some people, especially when symptoms are linked to bloating, slow stomach emptying, or recent antibiotic use.
+Probiotics can help with reflux in some people, particularly when symptoms are linked to bloating, slow stomach emptying, or recent antibiotic use.
 They are not a magic cure, but in the right context they can reduce gas pressure and support a healthier microbiome.
-The strain matters, so we try to match the strain to the issue.
+The clearest use is alongside H. pylori treatment, where certain strains ease the side effects of the antibiotics and help the microbiome recover afterward.
+The strain matters, so we try to match the strain to the issue and choose it from the evidence rather than from the label.

-Yes, losing even a modest amount of weight, especially around the midsection, often reduces reflux.
+Yes, losing even a modest amount of weight, particularly around the midsection, often reduces reflux.
 Extra abdominal pressure pushes stomach contents upward and stresses the LES.
-Many people see meaningful improvement with a 5 to 10 percent reduction in body weight.
+Many people see meaningful improvement with a 5% to 10% reduction in body weight.

 Healing gastritis usually takes 2 to 8 weeks, depending on the cause and how irritated the lining is.
 Stopping NSAIDs, treating H. pylori if present, and using short-term acid suppression all speed healing.
 Lining repair tools like zinc carnosine and DGL can support the process.